-As there are a limited number of set types identified on most catch forms used on seiners, it is not possible in the present analysis to divide the data into the variety of associations described in the previous section.
+As there is a limited number of set types identified on most catch forms used on seiners, it is not possible in the present analysis to divide the data into the variety of associations described in the previous section.
 Thus, sets made on live and dead whales and whale sharks, all of which are different in terms of setting strategy, by-catch species, and often the target species, have been combined into a single category, the animal set.
 Similarly, it is not possible to determine what proportion of school sets are made on geographic or oceanographic features.
 As a number of these features tend to concentrate logs and other floating debris, it is probable that data on log sets include sets made on schools that have formed a geographic or oceanographic association.

-In the database there are two further categories of set type, 'Other' and 'Unspecified', The former involves such set types as boat-associated schools (Itano 1991; Suzuki 1992), early morning sets on schools that have temporarily moved away from logs, and subsurface schools set on with sonar; these are are difficult to assign to specific set types.
-Unspecified set type includes all records where no set type was recorded, thence are described as 'other' set types.
+In the database there are two further categories of set type: 'Other' and 'Unspecified', The former involves such set types as boat-associated schools (Itano 1991; Suzuki 1992), early morning sets on schools that have temporarily moved away from logs, and subsurface schools set on with sonar; these are are difficult to assign to specific set types.

-These two set types together comprise 5 per cent of the data on the RTFD for the period 1975-1991 and 10 per cent for 1992.
+These two set types together comprise five per cent of the data in the RTFD for the period 1975-1991 and ten per cent for 1992.